Xceptance/xlt-documentation/content/en/load-testing/How-Tos/load-numbers.md

 ### Configuration

-Now we can [setup the arrival rates](../../manual/470-load-configuration/#arrival-rate-model) in the test properties:
+Now we can [set up the arrival rates](../../manual/470-load-configuration/#arrival-rate-model) in the test properties:

 ```text
 ## Test case specific configuration.